reillymedia/sevenslegal/themes/netlify-basic/content/blog/summertime-crime-is-a-real-thing.md

 featured_image: ""
 img_alt: ""
 ---

-+++
-categories = "Criminal Law"
-date = 2022-11-10T18:30:00Z
-pfd_file = ""
-summary = "Summertime crime” is a real thing.
-As more and more people leave town for vacation, burglary rates increase.
-If you’ve been accused of committing a crime, you’ll want to know just what you’ll need to avoid jail time next year.
-The Summertime Can Be a Season of Crime The most common crimes that occur during" tags = [] title = "Summertime Crime is a Real Thing" url = "/blog/summertime-crime-is-a-real-thing/"

-+++
 “Summertime crime” is a real thing.
 As more and more people leave town for vacation, burglary rates increase.
 If you’ve been accused of committing a crime, you’ll want to know just what you’ll need to avoid jail time next year.

 ## Summertime Crime is a Real Thing